glynnbird/proforma/README.md

 N.B. the target database must be writable, or authentication credentials must be supplied in the URL.
 CORS must be enabled on your Cloudant account to allow this replication to occur.

+## Using on a mobile device

+As the form configuration requires drag and drop, it is best to configure the form on a desktop browser, as drag and drop doesn't work so well on iPads.
+On the desktop device, sync to a Cloudant Database.
+Then on the iPad you can also sync to this database which will take the form configuration automatically.
+Syncing only happens when you want it to - when you press the sync button.